abrac/EV-Fleet-Simulator/README.md

 If you have made any changes that are worth contributing back to the main project, we would be glad to accept them.
 Please do the following:

-1. Open the repository on GitLab and create a *fork*.
+1. Create a *branch* in your local copy of the repository.
+    ```sh
+    git branch my-branch-name
+    ```

-2. Clone your fork to your PC.
+2. Commit your changes to your branch.
+    ```sh
+    git add file-i-changed
+    git commit -m a-short-summary-of-the-change
+    ```

-3. Make the changes to your fork.
+3. Push the change to the online copy of the repository.

-4. Make a merge-request on GitLab, to merge your changes into our repository.
+    ```sh
+    git push
+    ```

+4. Open the repository in GitLab in your web-browser and create a *merge-request*.

 ---